When your world has been turned upside down by breast cancer we provide personalised support to help put your life back together.

 Following your first consultation, together we'll develop a support programme best suited to you, your particular situation and concerns.

-Support sessions hosted by our healthcare professionals, available for you to access wherever you are.
+Groups, classes, seminars and workshops hosted by our healthcare professionals, available for you to access wherever you are.

 If you are unable to access one of our centres, these videos and audio bring the Breast Cancer Haven programme to you wherever you are.

 Come along and find out more about how we can support you, and sample a bit of what we have to offer.